cardinity/cardinity-opencart/readme.md

-# Cardinity module for Opencart v 3.0.x
+# Cardinity module v 2.7.0 for Opencart v 3.0.x

 Accept card payment using Cardinity payment gateway on your opencart 3.x shop.